 Or, in Cattany’s case, a future director/entertainment manager/production company owner.
 It’ll take a lot of work to get there (it always does), but she’s used to it.
 For Cattany, it’s all about keeping her eye on the prize.

-“I’ve done nothing but grow and change since coming to SSU—personally, mentally, professionally, socially.
-This is where I’ve found my calling.”
+“SSU helped me grow and change—personally, mentally, professionally, socially.
+It’s where I found my calling.”
 Seriously Impressive